-On December 22, 2017, the Tax Cuts and Jobs Act (the "TCJA") was enacted and is effective January 1, 2018.
-ASC 740, Accounting for Income Taxes, requires companies to recognize the effects of tax law changes in the period of enactment.
+On December 31, 2017, the Tax Cuts and Jobs Act (the "TCJA") was enacted and was effective January 1, 2018.
+In accordance with ASC 740, Accounting for Income Taxes, which requires companies to recognize the effects of tax law changes in the period of enactment.
 This overhaul of the US tax law made a number of substantial changes, including the reduction of the corporate tax rate from 35% to 21%, establishing a dividends received deduction for dividends paid by foreign subsidiaries to the US, elimination or limitation of certain deductions (interest, domestic production activities and executive compensation), imposing a mandatory tax on previously unrepatriated earnings accumulated offshore since 1986 and establishing global minimum income tax and base erosion tax provisions related to offshore activities and affiliated party payments.

-The deemed repatriation of previously unremitted foreign earnings, of which the Company had approximately \$3.0 billion as of December 31, 2017, will be taxed at 8% to the extent those earnings were reinvested in non-cash foreign assets, while previously unremitted earnings that have not been reinvested, computed based upon a two-year historical average of foreign cash and cash equivalents balances, will be taxed at 15.5%.
-The Company estimated its gross charge for the deemed repatriation of foreign earnings to be approximately \$370 million.
-The deemed repatriation requires the recognition of both unrepatriated earnings, as well as various existing offshore foreign tax credits and attributes, resulting in an estimated net charge for the deemed repatriation of \$197 million recorded in 2017.
-In addition to offshore foreign tax credits, existing foreign tax credit carryforwards in the US will be available to offset this tax charge.
-Due to the availability of foreign tax credit carryforwards, the Company does not expect a material cash impact from this repatriation provision and any remaining portion of the tax not covered by tax credits will be paid in installments over an eight year period.
+The deemed repatriation of previously unremitted foreign earnings, of which the Company had accumulated approximately \$3.0 billion as of December 31, 2017, was taxed at 8% to the extent those earnings were reinvested in non-cash foreign assets, while previously unremitted earnings that had not been reinvested, computed based upon a two-year historical average of foreign cash and cash equivalents balances, was taxed at 15.5%.
+The Company recorded a net charge of \$197 million for this deemed repatriation in 2017, for which it does not expect a material cash outlay due to available foreign tax credit carryforwards.